vjacquet/WmcSoft/README.md

 ## WmcSoft.Mathematics
 Library of mathematical objects, such as Rationals, Vectors and Matrices.
 The main goal is to have them easy to use.
 They are not aimed to be the fastest but I hope they will be fast enough.

+## WmcSoft.Units
+Library of units and quantities.

+## WmcSoft.Jobs
+Library to dispatch jobs.
+It predates the Task in .Net.